ansible-collections/community.dns/README.md

 Please note that this collection does **not** support Windows targets.

+**COMMUNITY.DNS 1.x.y IS END OF LIFE.
+UPGRADE TO COMMUNITY.DNS 2.x.y!**

 ## Tested with Ansible

 Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11 and ansible-core 2.12 releases.
 Ansible versions before 2.9.10 are not supported.